Background

 Actions

-• Take action to further support and promote female talent and succession within the organisation, especially in senior roles.
+• We will continue to take action to further support and promote female talent and succession within the organisation, especially in senior roles.

-• Promote gender diversity in roles which have traditionally been perceived as being more ‘masculine’ or ‘feminine’ (i.e., roles with a security element which are generally dominated by men, and seasonal/casual roles which are generally dominated by women).
+• We will continue to promote gender diversity in roles which have traditionally been perceived as being more ‘masculine’ or ‘feminine’ (i.e., roles with a security element which are generally dominated by men, and seasonal/casual roles which are generally dominated by women).